swindless/reading-notes/texteditorClass02.md

 Mac computers use “Text edit’, Windows use ‘Notepad’ and Linux use ‘Gedit’.
 These come with the computer system.

 There are some more *advanced* free download text editors that can be installed.
-+ Notepad ++ (windows only) is faster and handles large files compared to Notepad.
++ Notepad ++ (used in windows only) is faster and handles large files compared to Notepad.
++ Atom is brought by Github.
+It offers flexible auto completion and built-in package manager. (used in windows, mac, and Linux)
-+ Atom is brought by Github and Brackets are brought by Adobe and offer live preview (windows & Mac).
++ Brackets are brought by Adobe and offer live preview (windows & Mac).

 An IDE **(Integrated Development Environment)** is a suite of all the different software put together. (text editor, a file manager, compiler and debugger).
 This makes it easier to recognize and minimize coding mistakes and typos.